sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 less canu.report
 ```

+* "less" is a command to display the file on the screen.
+* Use the up and down arrows to scroll up and down.
-You will see lots of histograms of read lengths before and after processing, final contig construction etc.
+* You will see lots of histograms of read lengths before and after processing, final contig construction, etc.

-For a description of the outputs that Canu produces, see: [http://canu.readthedocs.io/en/latest/tutorial.html#outputs](http://canu.readthedocs.io/en/latest/tutorial.html#outputs)
+* For a description of the outputs that Canu produces, see: [http://canu.readthedocs.io/en/latest/tutorial.html#outputs](http://canu.readthedocs.io/en/latest/tutorial.html#outputs)
+* Type `q` to exit viewing the report.

 ### Questions